andy-nguyen-dev/java-spring-boot-backend/README.md

 Setting up Git version control instructions:
 >
 > Go to Github.com > New Repository > Inside "Repository Name", enter your project name.
+Then "Create Repository".
 >
+> (Copy your new repository URL, and paste it into step 2 below)
+>
-> Open your Java Spring Boot project inside Intelij, and then run these commands in up your terminal (Git)
+> Open your project folder inside Intelij, and then run these commands in up your terminal.
+If you're on a Windows PC, make sure your terminal is using the Git Shell.
 >
 > 1. git init
 > 2. git remote add origin https://github.com/andy-nguyen-dev/java-spring-boot-backend.git